 Aluminum Degassing Methods

 Aluminum is a metal used often for its relative strength given its light weight.
 When aluminum is cast, however, impurities known as inclusions can create weak points in the product.
-There are several causes for these inclusions, but one of the most prevalent in the presence of hydrogen.
+There are several causes for these inclusions, but one of the most prevalent is the presence of hydrogen.
 Hydrogen gas is soluble in liquid aluminum, and it can pass through molten aluminum almost as easily as it passes through air.
-As the liquid metal cools and hardens, the hydrogen flows from areas of high pressure to areas of low pressure.
+As the liquid metal cools and hardens, the hydrogen flows from high to low-pressure areas.
 It coalesces and creates pockets of gas which, when the metal solidifies, become inclusions and weak points.
 Degassing is a process used to remove hydrogen from the molten aluminum.

 How hydrogen is introduced